EddieTheEd/obsidiannotes-v.3/content/25-02-2023 How to make a note-taking website WITHOUT PAYING.md

 1. Actions returning exit code 128
 ![](000_Files/000a_images/debug.png)

-This means your computer doesn't have the right access tokens.
-I suspect this only affects Linux computers.
+This means your computer doesn't have the right access tokens. ~~I suspect this only affects Linux computers.~~ I have been informed it affects windows as well.
+I'm guessing github must've changed something recently.

 SOLUTION:
 1. Open the settings tab